owhere/brics-jupyter-slurm/README.md

 ## design principles

-Have all customisation outside of container.
-Use different configuration files to adjust Slurm and JupyterHub for different settings.
+**Have all customisation outside of container.
+Use different configuration files to adjust Slurm and JupyterHub for different settings.**

-- use different authenticator and spawner by using different JupyterHub config files.
+- **use different authenticator and spawner by using different JupyterHub config files.**
-- mount all folders and files when run the container.
+- **mount all folders and files when run the container.**

+### 1. Base image

-1. Star with a working Slurm docker as a base image, such as [Docker-Slurm](https://github.com/owhere/docker-slurm).
+Star with a working Slurm docker as a base image, such as [Docker-Slurm](https://github.com/owhere/docker-slurm).

+### 2. Set up folders and files for Slurm

-2. Configure the Slurm as needed, to have followings folders and files outside of container to control Slurm
+Configure the Slurm as needed, to have followings folders and files outside of container to control Slurm

 ```plaintext
 ├── slurm_config/